FrancescoSaverioZuppichini/Paxos/README.md

 ## Tests

-I used the provided test.
-It follows the output os each one of them
+I used the provided tests.
+It follows the outputs of each one of them

 ### Paxos
 *The test file was no modified and after 5 seconds all the workes are killed*